UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/async.md

 In Leaderboard games, players compete for a high score in a time-based leaderboard.
 The interval of the leaderboard ranges from days to hours, but is usually 24 hours.

+When a player plays a game, they are given a score and that entry is placed on the Leaderboard.
+Each player can have at most one entry on the Leaderboard.
+If the player gets a better score, their entry is moved up.
+If they play again and get a lower score, their original higher score is kept.

+The position on the Leaderboard is determined by the score that a player is given.
+They can be at any scale: 0-100, 0-1,000, 0-1,000,000, up to you.
+We suggest using whole numbers under 10,000,000 for the best readability.

-At the end of the leaderboard, the players with the top scores distribute the winning based on their place.
-For example, a leaderboard distribution might look like:
+At the end of the Leaderboard, the players with the top scores distribute the winning based on their place.
+For example, a Leaderboard distribution might look like:

 | Place | Winnings |
 | ----------- | ----------- |